-Trade restrictions have left a 44,000-square-mile gap in our knowledge of the birds that spend their winters in Cuba — including many we call "ours."
+Trade restrictions have hampered understanding of the birds that spend the winter in Cuba -- including many we call "ours"

 By Julie Craves | Published: 11/1/2002